SUTURO/suturo_knowledge/docs/planning-interface.md

 Create an object of a given Type at the given PoseStamped.

-The `Type` can be the full IRI or the namespace:'Name' form.
+The `Type` can be the full IRI or the `namespace:'Name'` form.

 The Options that can be processed are:

-- `shape(ShapeTerm)` - optional, the shape the object has.
-If not specified, knowledge will have no shape information about this object.
+- `shape(ShapeTerm)` _optional_ - The shape of the object.
+If not specified, Knowledge will have no shape information about this object.
-- class_confidence -  a confidence that a robot has about the recognition of objects
+- `class_confidence` -  A confidence that a robot has about the recognition of objects

 ```prolog
 create_object(-Object, +Type, +PoseStamped) is det.
 create_object(-Object, +Type, +PoseStamped, +Options) is det.